nagyrobi/esp32-evse-docs/docs/20-software/integration.md

 }
 ```

-After setup, you should see live data in TTN console like this:
+After setup, you should see live data in TTN console:

 ![TTN live data](/images/ttn-live-data.png "TTN live data")